K3Soft-Hard/my-neopixel-bookshelf-v5-2/README.md

 ## Project

-This extension has worse effects compared to the project.
+This expansion has worse effects compared to the project, but they are also good.
 Better effects are used in this project https://github.com/K3Soft-Hard/neopixel-project-v104-forever-build-2.

 ## Use as Extension